Steps to Enroll

 Request GED and Adult Diploma Transcripts

-GED: You should request your GED transcript directly from the GED Transcript Request Service
+GED: Request your GED transcript directly from the GED Transcript Request Service.

 Adult Diploma: You should reach out to the institution where you completed your Adult Diploma to determine how to obtain your transcript.
 Transcripts can be submitted as follows: